ivotron/popper2-paper/paper.md

 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
 The training step was run using MPI on 2 compute nodes having a GPU each and the training parameters were the same as in the previous case studies.

-As we can see from Figure III, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.
+As we can see from @Fig:casestudies, Popper allowed us to run the workflow in a Slurm cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

 ### Setting up CI for our project